devAlphaSystem/Alpha-System-Skopos/docs/dashboard_guide.md

 - Logs detailed information for troubleshooting if issues occur
 - Ensures all metrics (page views, custom events, engagement, etc.) are correctly decremented

+**Safety Features:**
+- Confirmation dialogs prevent accidental deletions
+- Clear indication of which data will be deleted
+- Loading modals provide visual feedback
+- Cannot be undone - deleted data is permanently removed

 ## SEO Analytics

 The SEO Analytics page provides comprehensive insights into your website's search engine optimization with actionable recommendations.
 Access it from the sidebar when viewing a specific website.

 ### SEO Analysis Workflow

-#### Background Analysis on Website Creation
+#### Automated Analysis
-When you add a new website to Skopos, an SEO analysis is automatically triggered in the background.
+When you add a new website through the dashboard, Skopos automatically triggers a background SEO analysis.
 This initial scan provides baseline SEO metrics without any manual intervention.

-#### Manual Analysis
+#### Manual Analysis with Strategy Selection
 You can trigger an on-demand SEO scan anytime by clicking the "Run SEO Analysis" button on the SEO Analytics page.
+When you start an analysis, you'll be prompted to select a strategy:

+**Mobile Strategy (Default)**
+- Simulates mobile devices with slower 4G networks
+- Throttled CPU and network conditions
+- Optimized for mobile-first indexing
+- Recommended for most websites

+**Desktop Strategy**
+- Simulates desktop browsers with faster connections
+- Higher performance expectations
+- Useful for desktop-focused applications
+- Tests different optimization scenarios

+The selected strategy is displayed alongside the results, so you always know which conditions were tested.
 This is useful:
 - After making SEO improvements to verify changes
 - Before launching a new website version
 - When investigating specific issues
-- Whenever you want up-to-date Lighthouse scores or recommendations
+- To compare mobile vs desktop performance

 #### PageSpeed Credentials
 Performance scoring requires a Google PageSpeed Insights API key.
 Add yours under **Settings → API Keys** (keys are stored per-user and encrypted) or configure the `PAGESPEED_API_KEY` environment variable as a fallback.
 Without a key, SEO analyses still run, but Lighthouse metrics will display as "N/A".

+**Reliability Features:**
+- Automatic retry logic for failed PageSpeed API requests (up to 2 retries per strategy)
+- 45-second timeout per request to prevent hanging
+- Detailed error messages and warnings when issues occur
+- Fallback to partial results if one strategy fails
+- All errors are logged for troubleshooting

 ### SEO Score